zeruhur/fiction_engine_framework/handbook/fiction_engine_handbook.md

 #### The Accelerating Engine
 Now imagine the same scene.
 The player describes the attempt.
 The GM notes that the situation is high-pressure and asks for a single roll.
 The result is a partial success.
 "The door slides open," the GM says immediately, "but the alarm starts chirping.
 You have ten seconds before the guards arrive.
 What do you do?"
 The resolution happened in seconds.
 The situation didn't pause; it transformed.
 The engine has accelerated the fiction.

 **Is acceleration a cure-all?** Not necessarily.
 If an engine moves too fast, it can feel "thin."
-The group might feel like their mechanical choices don't matter, or that they are just telling a story without any "game" to push back against them.
+The group might feel like their mechanical choices don't matter, or that they are moving fiction without meaningful resistance.

 The question isn't which profile is better.
 The question is: **Is the engine's pace matching the group's intent?**